igorpronin/googlesheets-api-wrapper/README.md

 - `read_entire_tab(spreadsheetId: string, sheetName: string)`: Reads all data from a specified sheet in a spreadsheet.
 Returns a 2D array of values.

-- `append_row(spreadsheetId: string, sheetName: string, values: any[])`: Appends a row of data to the first empty row after the last non-empty row in a specified sheet.
+- [deprecated] `append_row(spreadsheetId: string, sheetName: string, values: any[])`: Appends a row of data to the first empty row after the last non-empty row in a specified sheet.
+Method is deprecated, use `append_row_v2` instead.

+- `append_row_v2(spreadsheetId: string, sheetName: string, values: any[])`: Appends a row of data to the first empty row after the last non-empty row in a specified sheet.

 - `get_cell(spreadsheetId: string, sheetName: string, column: string, row: number, force?: boolean)`: Reads the value of a specific cell in a sheet.
 Returns the value of the cell.